10 August 2023

 Bold fonts and creative graphics on a two-colored background are recommended, with a CTA button on the first screen for further exploration of the website.

-The pictures of happy students on the main page, university heraldry, and intuitive sections of the website are standard in the best educational institution website design.
+The pictures of happy students on the main page, university heraldry, and intuitive sections of the website are standard in the best website design for educational institution.

 Announcements with calls to action in the middle welcome visitors inside to explore the content.